-Litigation Section to Host Summer Conference in July
+Litigation Section to Host Summer Conference

 The State Bar of Michigan Litigation Section will host a summer conference called, “Trial Evidence: Artistry & Advocacy in the Courtroom,” from July 22 through July 24 at Crystal Mountain Resort in Thompsonville.